nebhead/PiFire/README.md

 * 6/2022 - Release v1.3.3 - Lot's of changes for this latest stable release for June 2022.
 It's been a busy couple of months and we've had a few bug fixes pulled into this latest version, including an installer bug.
 The display modules have been completely overhauled in this latest release to improve responsiveness and capabilities.
 We've added a module for the ILI1394 with rotary encoder support, which is a nice option for those who like to use a dial with push button to interface the menu system.
 When doing the update, consider doing a full reboot (instead of just restarting the server) to ensure connected display devices are fully reset.
 * 7/2022 - Release v1.3.4 - Another monthly release with some bug fixes and some new features.
 The biggest new feature of this month was the addition of Annotations in the history graph.
 This gives you helpful tags on the graph (see below) with indicators of the mode changes.
 Of course you can turn this off in the history page if you don't like it.
 * **10/2022** - Release v1.3.5 - Bug fixes, feature refinements and brand new features galore in this latest release.
 Added a new ADS1115 module (using Adafruits Circuit Python), due to some reports of issues with the existing ADS1115 module.
 These can be optionally selected in the configuration wizard.
 PWM Fan Support and a boatload of code cleanup was introduced, thanks to contributor @weberbox.
 Support for saving cook files was introduced in this version, so that you can go back to older cooks, edit some of the information and add images and comments.
 Added a Prime Mode to allow you to prime the fire pot with pellets prior to a cook, and even prime & startup.
 Added estimated pellet usage to the pellet manager, which will attempt to track just how many pellets you have used since your last load of pellets.
 Added Apprise notification capability thanks to contributor @calonmerc.
 320x200 displays have been update and added timers to specific modes.
 And even more!
-* **xx/2023** - Release v1.5.0 - Perhaps this should be v2.0 with all of the changes!
+* **xx/2023** - Release v1.5.0 - Arguably one of the biggest overhauls to PiFire since it's inception.
+The Probe system has been completely refactored to allow for multiple probe sensing devices (i.e. ADS1115, MAX31865, or even Virtual Probes to augment your inputs).
+This extension of the probe system, allows for any number of probe inputs to be tracked in PiFire, allowing from notifications and tracking of history for each probe.
+The sky is the limit!
+With this change the the probe architecture, a number of other things needed to be modified/updated, including the notification system, the history/charting, the dashboards, cookfiles and recipe modes(TBA).
+Note that if you are updating to this version, your settings will be upgraded in the process and you will not be able to roll back to a previous version (unless you restore from a backup of your settings).

 ### Credits

-Web Application created by Ben Parmeter, copyright 2020, 2021, 2022.
+Web Application created by Ben Parmeter, copyright 2020-2023.
 Check out my other projects on [github](https://github.com/nebhead).
 If you enjoy this software and feel the need to donate a cup of coffee, a frosty beer or a bottle of wine to the developer you can click [here](https://paypal.me/benparmeter).

 Of course, none of this project would be available without the wonderful and amazing folks below.
 If I forgot anyone please don't hesitate to let me know.